Pentti Papinaho

 Pentti Papinaho (2 June 1926 — 8 March 1992) was a Finnish sculptor especially known for his public works featuring military, patriotic or religious themes, active particularly in the Tavastia region of Finland.

 Education

 Papinaho studied at art school 1947—1951, followed by further studies in sculpture at the Fine Arts Academy of Finland 1951—1951.

 Later, he taught for many years at various art schools in the Lahti and Orimattila area, alongside his own creative career.

 Work

-Papinaho's work can be see at the same time both as representative and abstract.
+Papinaho's work can be seen at the same time both as representative and abstract.

 Many of his works feature humans and horses, and he is renowned for his mastery of both human and equine anatomies.

 In addition to large-scale sculpture, Papinaho is also known as a medal designer.

 Papinaho's works are included in the collections of many art museums, including Ateneum (Finnish National Gallery) in Helsinki, and the Hermitage Museum of St Petersburg.